-Dealing with a range of industries PSC Flooring are more than aware of the need to be flexible to ensure the client can maintain as best as possible their working schedule.
+Dealing with a range of industries PSC Flooring are more than aware of the need to be flexible.
+This is to ensure the client can maintain as best as possible their working schedule.

-2020 has been a particularly strange year for industry and due to unplanned COVID-19 enforced shutdowns and additional pressures on the frontline industries it has been important more than ever to be as flexible as possible.
-A flexible approach enables us to better support our clients because we are working in a way that works for them and not solely how we would want to work with them.
+2020 has been a particularly strange year for the industry.
+This is due to unplanned COVID-19 enforced shutdowns and additional pressures on the frontline industries.
+It has been important more than ever to be as flexible as possible.
+A flexible approach enables us to better support our clients.
+This is because we are working in a way that works for them.
+Furthermore not as solely as how we would want to work with them.
 As a best practice, it is important to take the time to really understand and learn about the clients before even engaging fully with them and offering a proposal for the work.
 By doing so, you learn how to best work with them to meet their needs.

 Limitations and expectations

-The workshop area which was 320 square meter had signs of constant wear with residues of dirt and oil throughout and damaged localised concrete.
-The client was keen to bring the floor up to working stand so that the space was easy to keep clean and maintain with the large number of HGV vehicles that use it.
+The workshop area was 320 square meters.
+It also had signs of constant wear with residues of dirt and oil throughout and damaged localised concrete.
+The client was keen to bring the floor up to a working stand so that the space was easy to keep clean and maintain with the large number of HGV vehicles that use it.

-The Workshop area was fully prepared and vacuumed clean to remove all residues and dust before localised areas of the damaged concrete were repaired using resin filler and resin screed.
+The Workshop area was fully prepared and vacuumed clean to remove all residues and dust.
+This was before localised areas of the damaged concrete were repaired using resin filler and resin screed.